-Gerald Libling was born on 30 December 1930, the son of William David Libling, a long-time resident of Winnipeg associated with the garment industry.
+Gerald Libling was born on December 30, 1930, the son of William David Libling, a long-time resident of Winnipeg associated with the garment industry.
 The younger Libling graduated from the University of Manitoba with a Bachelor of Architecture in 1952.
-Libling’s first architectural employment was in 1952 for A.E.
-Cubbridge; Cubbridge died the following year, casting his employees out for further work.
+His first architectural employment was in 1952 with A.E.
+Cubbridge, who died the following year, casting his employees out for further work.
 Libling was fortunate in being hired, in Ottawa, under S.A.
-Gitterman with the Central Mortgage and Housing Corporation (CMHC) from 1953 to March 1954.
+Gitterman with the Central Mortgage and Housing Corporation (CMHC), where he worked from 1953 to March 1954.
 Responding to the growing demand for post-war housing, this government agency was a hothouse of talent, with designers and administrators working to relieve the baby-boom housing crisis.
-When applying for registration with the Manitoba Association of Architects (MAA) in 1954, Libling wrote that he wanted “to engage in house designing,” a mission that he was to realize in a variety of forms over his career.
+When applying for registration with the Manitoba Association of Architects (MAA) in 1954, Libling wrote that he wanted “to engage in house designing,” a mission that he was to realise in a variety of forms over his career.

 Along with a variety of other projects, Gerald Libling and Mel Michener paid special attention to Libling’s mission for well-designed housing.
 Their Executive House Apartments at Wellington Crescent and Grosvenor Avenue, with its attractive lines and graceful arrangement on a cramped site, won a Massey silver medal in 1961.
 It was called an “elegant contribution to downtown living,” featuring excellent proportions and restrained use of materials.
 The following year Libling Michener won regional awards from the Canadian Housing Design Council for two Winnipeg homes.
-Also in 1962, Metropolitan Construction had Libling Michener design a new line of homes for their housing development at Heritage Park in Transcona.
-Over 200 homes were offered under a federal government subsidy, in varied street patterns around parks and facilities for which its developer won the Metropolitan Canadian Builder award in 1964, and gave Libling a first-hand look at the business of a successful developer.
+Also in 1962, Metropolitan Construction had Libling Michener design a new line of homes for its housing development at Heritage Park in Transcona.
+More than 200 homes were offered under a federal government subsidy, in varied street patterns around parks and facilities for which its developer won the Metropolitan Canadian Builder award in 1964, and gave Libling a first-hand look at the business of a successful developer.